inkytonik/dsinfo/README.md

 eventually want to return.

 The body of `makeTwoArgsWithName` just has to call `makeCallWithName`.
-The macro context must be passed in the first argument list.
+The macro context is passed as the first argument.
-The second argument list must contain the following items:
+The other two arguments are:

 * the name of the object from which the method we want to call comes, and

 * the name of the method we want to call.

+(`makeCallWithName` has an overloaded variant that takes the context and just one string.
+In this case, the string is the method name and an unqualified call is constructed.)

 `makeCallWithName` works as follows.
 It looks for a `val` or `def` whose definition is exactly the macro